Quitting Arsenal Was A Mistake

 Regardless of these ifs, buts and maybes, United are still top and thus Van Persie has a better chance of winning the league than Arsenal do but I still feel he made a mistake and may look back on this move as a mistake.

 I’m going to lay my cards out, I don’t think United will win the league this year because their defence is pants.
 Yes, their attack is superb at the moment but as Arsenal have found out to their cost in the past, a great attack won’t always save you from the errors of your defence.
+If, however, I am wrong and they do win the league it will be because of their attack more than anything else.

 This is all pie in the sky of course and there is no way of saying that any of this would actually have happened if Van Persie had stayed because other players play and other players get signed etc but I do think that it underlines the importance of a player like Van Persie.